 In 2016, American households headed by someone aged 32-61 averaged $120,809.40 in retirement savings, or $264,453.30 using an expansive calculation.
 Using the same calculations and definitions, American households have a median of $7,800 and $17,000 saved, respectively.
 American Retirement Savings in 2016 In 2016, the Economic Policy Institute released a study with an interesting dive […]

-After this article, you’ll be convinced: you should max out your retirement accounts as early and often as you can.
-Having money in tax protected accounts will give you piece of mind now, and a cushion in case of unplanned issues and bumps down the road.
-The Failure to Contribute Is Costly We came across […]
+Here’s a hard truth: you should max out your retirement accounts as early and often as you can.
+Having money in tax-protected accounts gives you piece of mind now, and a cushion in case of unplanned issues and bumps in the future.
+The Failure to Contribute Is Costly We once read a piece in Bloomberg claiming […]

 At the end of last year, I stated that I wanted to pay down ~$34,000 in consumer debt (outside of my mortgage).
 I am writing today to report on both a level of success and a switch in strategy.
 How am I faring?
 In short: decently.
 I am not currently on track to hit my […]